Privacy

 How to delete your data

-Email arthur.brejon@gmail.com and I'll wipe your account and all associated card state within a few days.
-You can also revoke everflip's access from your Google account permissions page.
+Use the contact form and we'll wipe your account and all associated card state within a few days.
+You can also revoke EverFlip's access from your Google account permissions page.

-There are no ad networks and no third-party trackers — no one is following you across the web.
+There are no ad networks on EverFlip — the analytics above exist to improve the product, not to sell ads or build a profile to target you with.
 Your study progress lives in your browser (and, only if you sign in, in your own synced account).
-The only thing we collect is the anonymous per-day counts described above, which can't identify anyone.